Koumbaya/wumpus/README.md

 Type `reset` any time to restart from the first level.

 There a various flags available :
 `-advanced=false`: disable advanced mode (play exactly as the original game).
+`-wump3=false`: disable Wumpus III features (Anaerobic Termite, earthquakes & bat migration)
 `-nodelay`: run the game without the fake terminal delay.
-`-clean`: remove symbols/colors (in case your terminal is broken, or you want that oldschool feeling) `-level`: start at a specific level (1-6).
+`-clean`: remove symbols/colors (in case your terminal is broken, or you want that oldschool feeling)
+`-level`: start at a specific level (1-6).
 `-arrows`: gives infinite arrows.
 `-debug`: cheat/debug mode.

 ![cover](cover.png)